abbychau/blog.abby.md/source/_posts/multiqueue2.md

 Although `_mm_pause` is designed for spinlock, but the point is CPU will not switch P-State and S-State just for a few nono-seconds.
 It is simply not the right way.

 # Tool Age
-Keep trying the trival ways will never proceed more (although it practically solved the system problem of 100% cpu usage in my program and my program is not required to be very performant too), so I stepped back and rethink about my first solution.
+Keep trying the trival ways will never proceed more (although it practically solved the system problem of 100% cpu usage in my program and my program is not required to be very performant too), so I stepped back and rethought about my first solution.

-The first solution is actually do less checking and force the cpu to sleep, so that it does not waste too much energy to do useless checkings which are 99%(roughly) predictable.
+The first solution was actually doing less checking and forcing the cpu to sleep, so that it does not waste too much energy to do useless checkings which are 99%(roughly) predictable.

 What I really want to punish are the collided conflicts, because they are very likely to be blocked again if the CPU checks in the next cycle.
 At this time, sleeping is better than checking.